 After a car accident, you should call the police immediately.
 They will not only be able to coordinate any medical assistance you need, but they will also begin their investigation of the accident scene and generate a police report.
 The report will be extremely useful to you during your claim.
 The officer will interview any witnesses and ask you and the other driver similar questions you’d be asked in court.

 Once a claim is made to any insurance company, they decide if they will pay and how much they will pay.
 They will look over the accident report, speak to the accident witnesses, and decide the damages they will award.
 This is where Regan Zambri Long personal injury lawyers will be most helpful to you.
 Insurance companies are notorious for lowballing victims and even their clients.
-A Regan Zambri Long car accident lawyer will be able to handle the insurance company negotiations on your behalf.
+A Regan Zambri Long car accident lawyer will handle the insurance company negotiations on your behalf.

 If the driver’s insurance company is not willing to offer a fair settlement, your case may go to court.
 While you are not required to have legal counsel, it is in your best interest to hire an attorney.
 The Regan Zambri Long car accident lawyers have secured millions for clients and can do the same for you.
 Even if you think you are partially at fault for the accident, you should speak to a lawyer right away.
 The circumstances surrounding car accidents are sometimes complicated, and you may be entitled to more compensation than you think.